Our goal is to share information and products that are truly helpful to renters.

-In recent years, there’s been an explosion of apps that connect you to people (your neighbors, essentially) who are willing to tackle a task or provide a service for an hourly rate.
-Moving is one of those services.
+Peer-to-peer apps connect you to people (your neighbors, essentially) who are willing to tackle a task or provide a service for an hourly rate.
+Moving is now one of those services.
 Some moving apps connect you to people who are willing to haul the majority of your stuff, while others may only help you move one or two items at a time.
 As with most peer-to-peer services (think Uber, DoorDash), the quality of the service is entirely dependent on who you connect with, so pay close attention to any reviews in the app.

 How it works

 - Compare your options.
 Companies like Phlatbed, Buddytruk, Lugg, and Dolly connect you to local drivers with trucks or vans that are available to help with your move.
 Read through their websites, check app store reviews, and compare their services to pick the best one for you.

 - Get ready.
 Every service is a little different, but once you’ve selected an app and hire movers, have your stuff packed and ready to go.
 Once the driver arrives on moving day, they’ll load up their vehicle with your belongings and deliver them to your new place.

 - Help upload.
 Help haul your stuff into your new place (unless you’ve negotiated that they do all the lifting) and start unpacking.
 If you feel like they did a good job, consider tipping — and leaving a review.